What is a Hero Banner?

 What do you notice about their hero banner?
 Do you notice something missing?

-If you said that there is not a primary call-to-action, then you’d be right.
+If you said that there is not a primary call to action, then you’d be right.
 If you didn’t say that, then you can pretend you did.

-In their case, their goal was not to drive site visitors to a specific call-to-action such as generating a lead.
+In their case, their goal was not to drive site visitors to a specific call to action, such as generating a lead.
 Their sole purpose was to create a website that showcased their brand.
-This hero banner on the home page has a perfect spot for a call-to-action should they want that but it’s not present because their goals don't define that as a need.
+This hero banner on the home page has a perfect spot for a call to action should they want that, but it’s not present because their goals don't define that as a need.

 How Does This Information help your company?

-Take a look at your website.
-If you don't have a hero banner, then I encourage you to reevaluate the why.
-Also, compare your website goals from when you originally built your website to your website goals today.
+When defining a hero banner and hero messaging strategy, we always start with buyer persona development.
+We've even been known to employ the brilliance of some Story Brand.
+Also, compare your website goals from when you initially built your website to your website goals today.
 Do you want to drive more sales?
 Do you have a unique service offering you want to push visitors to learn more about?
 These are the types of questions you should be asking yourself and your sales & marketing teams.

 There are countless ways to create your messaging strategy but it will take time to do it right.
 You can't simply leave your messaging to chance because it's what you THINK sounds good.
-Take the time to develop your first buyer persona (built based on your existing ideal clients) and remember to speak to your audience, not to yourself.
+Take the time to develop your first buyer persona (built based on your existing ideal customers) and remember to speak to your audience, not to yourself.

 Now, if you already have a hero banner on your site, then it's probably time to evaluate how well your hero banner is performing and make adjustments as necessary.
 We love tools like Hotjar to evaluate how people interact with the page.
 You might also consider some A/B testing to create the best-performing page possible.